 The Austrian Federal Railways (ÖBB) operate the Nightjet and Euronight trains (the latter together with other national railway agencies).

-They sometimes include a private bathroom or even a shower, sometimes only a sink.
+Sleepers sometimes include a private bathroom or even a shower, sometimes only a sink.
+The Mini Cabin offers a more affordable private alternative with its own compact sleeping space for one person.

 Deutsche Bahn (DB) exited the actual night train business in 2016.
 However, it operates around a dozen Intercity and Eurocity trains that run exclusively at night.